steveloughran/winutils/README.md

 Maven 3.3.9 was used; signature checked to be that of Jason@maven.org.
-While I don't directly trust that signature, I do trust that of other signatorees:
+While my key list doesn't directly trust that signature, I do trust that of other signatorees:

 https://pgp.mit.edu/pks/lookup?op=vindex&search=0xC7BF26D0BB617866